 Bio content provided by individual

-Brooklyn native Jamie J has been dancing since the age of 5 and got his break as a choreographer at the age of 11 when he did some work for a block-party in his neighborhood.
+Brooklyn native, Jamie J, has been dancing since the age of 5 and got his break as a choreographer at the age of 11 when he did some work for a block-party in his neighborhood.
 That first experience fueled Jamie’s passion for performing.
 While following his dream to be a choreographer, Jamie took a good detour singing in the Grammy Award winning LFT Church Choir under the direction of Hezekiah Walker.
-While in the choir, Jamie had the opportunity to work with artists such as Ba...read more
+While in the choir, Jamie had the opportunity to work with artists such as ...read more

-This level is taught at a pace to make beginners and advance beginners feel comfortable with a little challenge on the side.
-It's also for the student that needs help finding their groove.
+This level is taught at a pace to make beginners and advanced beginners feel comfortable with a little challenge on the side.
+It's also for students that needs help finding their groove.
 Questions are encouraged in this non-competitive atmosphere and having fun above all else is the main goal.
-Students are urged to wear appropriate attire for hip hop
+Students are urged to wear appropriate attire for hip hop.

 This class will focus on quick learning, testing retention, and stage preparation.
 It will involve bringing the song to life with minimal time before show time through "Moves that Make Sense" (learning to interpret on the body what is coming from the music).
 Then we perform!